-Here on Koh Tao, our dive internship candidates come from all over the world.
+Here at Simple Life, our dive internship candidates come from all over the world.

 One of the best bits about taking a scuba diving internship is the vast variety of people who you’ll meet, work together with as part of the Simple Life team and form lasting friendships with.
 Koh Tao is a truly international destination and living here is a rich cultural experience.

-Simple Life is English owned and managed, so we attract a lot of customers from the UK.
-Other common nationalities of divers and internship trainees include Swedish, Norwegian, Danish and Finnish, French, German, Spanish and Italian, Israeli, Canadian, American, Australian, Kiwi and South African.
+As Simple Life Divers is English part-owned and managed, we attract a lot of customers from the UK.
+Other common nationalities of divers and internship trainees include Swedish, Norwegian, Danish and Finnish, French, German, Spanish and Italian, Israeli, Canadian, American, Australian, New Zealand and South African.